HL7/davinci-crd/src/pagecontent/hooks.md

 ### SMART on FHIR Hook Invocation
 In addition to the real-time decision support provided by CDS Hooks, practitioners will sometimes need to seek coverage requirements information without invoking the workflow of their clinical system to actively create an order, appointment, encounter, etc.  For example, if exploring a "what if" scenario, when answering a patient question or when needing to retrieve a guidance document they had seen in a previous card and now need to review/dig deeper.

 The solution to this need to perform coverage discovery "any time" is the use of a SMART on FHIR app.
-Many EHR systems provide support for SMART on FHIR.
-That standard allows independently developed applications to be launched from within the EHR (possibly within the EHR's user interface) and to interact with the EHR's data repository.
+Many EMR systems provide support for SMART on FHIR.
+That standard allows independently developed applications to be launched from within the EMR (possibly within the EMR's user interface) and to interact with the EMR's data repository.
 As part of its scope, this project will, through the Da Vinci organization, develop an open source SMART on FHIR application that allows a user to invoke solicit coverage requirements from payer systems "at will".
 The SMART on FHIR app will interact with the payer systems using the existing SMART on FHIR interface.

 Clients conforming with this application SHALL support the SMART on FHIR interface, allow launching of SMART apps from within their application and be capable of providing the SMART app access to the same resources it exposes to payer systems using the CDS Hooks interface.